Eduardo Esteban-Zubero1* and Cristina García-Muro2

 Citation: Eduardo Esteban-Zubero and Cristina García-Muro.
-“Anaphylaxis, its Relevance in the Emergency Department”.
-Acta Scientific Clinical Case Reports 1.3 (2020): 01-02.
+“Biomarkers in the Prognosis of COVID-19 in the Emergency Department: May the Soluble Urokinase Plasminogen Activator Receptor (suPAR) Help?”.
+Acta Scientific Clinical Case Reports 1.10 (2020): 01-03.

 Copyright: © 2020 Eduardo Esteban-Zubero and Cristina García-Muro.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.